Wilmox/portfolio/_content/rich-dad-poor-dad.md

 ## Chapter 8: Getting Started

-_“There is gold everywhere, most people are not trained to see it.”_
+>There is gold everywhere, most people are not trained to see it.

 Part of this lack of vision and clarity comes from the world we live in.
 We’re trained from a very young age to work hard for someone else, spend the money that we earn, and borrow more if we run short.